gruggeri/ADSCV_medium/covid_swiss_map/map_swiss_covid.md

 variable that contains the incidence per 100’000, by canton, of COVID-19 in the last 14 days.

-We are now ready to load the shapefiles.
+We are now ready to load the **shapefiles**.

 > Wait, what are the shapefiles?

-Shapefiles, are the files that contain the shapes that we want to plot.
+Shapefiles, are the files that contain the geographical shapes that we want to plot.
 We want to plot the cantonal data, so we need to get the swiss cantons shapes, which can be downloaded from [here](https://www.bfs.admin.ch/bfs/en/home/services/geostat/swiss-federal-statistics-geodata/administrative-boundaries/generalized-boundaries-local-regional-authorities.html).

 Shapefiles are actually a set of files, which contain different